Supinic/supibot/docs/command.md

         - an `Object` containing any unchanging custom data (e.g. strings, helpers functions)
         - an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) that returns an `Object`.
         In its code, it can already access `this.data` of the command, as it has been initialized to empty object at that point.
-        Keep in mind that this function must return an object to proceeed normally.
+        Keep in mind that this function must return an object to proceed normally.
 - Dynamic description
     - text containing a function that returns an `Array` of strings.
     - this is used as a extended description.